 Instructions

-- In a medium sized bowl whisk together the eggs, sugar, oil, vanilla extract, grappa and milk.
+- In a medium sized bowl whisk together the eggs, sugar, melted butter, vanilla extract, liquor and zest.

-- Stir in the salt, baking powder, 3 cups of the flour and the remaining 1/4 cup of flour only as much as you need to achieve a soft malleable dough.
+- Stir in the salt, baking powder, 2 ½ cups of the flour, just until you achieve a soft malleable dough.

-- Transfer the dough to a lightly floured work surface and with floured hands knead lightly for a minute.
+- Transfer the dough to a lightly floured work surface and with floured hands knead lightly for a minute, while adding in only enough flour to achieve a slightly tacky dough.

 - Cover the dough with plastic wrap and allow to rest for a 1/2 hour.